elinor-oren/tube-sensor/README.md

 # The Paddingtone
 This repository is for an environmental noise sensor project for the CASA0016 course.

 ## About
+The Paddingtone is a handheld noise monitoring device designed for deployment within the London Underground, stylized in the iconic Underground roundel design.
+This device is powered by an external battery pack and is easy to transport on the tube, allowing for unobtrusive data collection across Underground lines and stations.
+The Paddingtone provides a real-time safety evaluation of ambient noise levels in order to 1. facilitate the collection of noise exposure patterns on the Underground, and 2. illuminate the unsafe acoustic conditions for commuters.
+Offering a tangible and visually appealing solution, this project seeks to contribute to the broader discourse on environmental determinants of well-being and foster a healthier public transportation experience.

 <img width="400" alt="device_function" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/d5e33c2f-cd8e-40f3-9000-948f051e982b">